harlouci/weather-station/README.md

 # Weather Prediction

-Project to predict the weather at the Port of Turku, in Finland).
+Project to predict the weather at the Port of Turku, in Finland.
 We are using the dataset found at

 https://github.com/PacktPublishing/EngineeringMLOps/blob/master/03_Code_Meets_Data/Dataset/weather_dataset_raw.csv

-Knowing whether it's going to rain helps the port's dockers to manage their schedules, in particular to know whether they should stay at home or not.
+Knowing in advance whether it's going to rain or not helps the port's dockers to manage their schedules, in particular to know whether they should stay at home or not.

 # Install